By Stella Joseph-Jarecki (Enquiries: stellamusicwriter.wordpress.com)

 I also think there are other ways that we can lighten the mood of operas.
 I remember being shushed and I know that friends of mine have been shushed while at the opera when something funny actually happens.
 Why can’t we laugh?
 That’s just a bit ridiculous!

-I think there are so many little things that would help to sort of lighten the mood and make opera less serious.
+I think there are so many little things that would help to lighten the mood and make opera less serious.
 Even though the themes are dramatic, the whole air around it doesn’t have to be as serious as it currently is.
 I would love to see classical music and opera being performed in wine bars, in cheese shops, in places where there the mood is slightly more sophisticated than a pub, as long as the venue thought it was appropriate.
 I’m looking into this myself!
 Bringing opera and classical singing to the everyday person, to the places they go.